osipov/compose-postgres-openwhisk/README.md

 Configure OpenWhisk to use the same Bluemix organization and space as your Cloudant instance by executing the following from your command line

 ```
-wsk property set --namespace
+wsk property set --namespace $ORG_$SPACE
 ```

-You will be prompted to choose the namespace that looks like ```organization_space```.
-If you don't remember the organization and space that you should use, refer back to the section on creating a Cloudant database.
+If your $ORG and $SPACE environment variables are not set, refer back to the section on creating a Cloudant database.

 Next update the list of packages by executing